China-led AIIB will be lean, clean and green - official

 The bank would not be run politically, Jin said.

-"AIIB is a bank, not a political organisation or political alliance.
+"AIIB is a bank, not a political organization or political alliance.
 This guaranteed that it would be impossible to operate it in an untransparent way," he said.

 More than 40 countries have applied to join the AIIB, with the United States and Japan being notable absentees.